 It introduced: a 50m high office tower!
 A drive-in bank counter!
 A futuristic car deck and a petrol station!
 A Silberkugel, the city’s first fast-food chain!
 An open, walk-through plaza!
 A windmill-shaped plan!
 Boy, you couldn’t get more disruptively modern than that.
 And thus, our local Mad Men found an appropriate playground (with a good measure of Manhattan and Italianità thrown in) on Bleicherweg 33, two tram stops away from Paradeplatz, the financial heart of the city.
 But Zur Palme isn’t just another late International Style box on stilts in the middle of a windswept plaza.
 While clearly nodding to Frank Lloyd Wright, architects Haefeli Moser Steiger were clever enough to scale down the International bit so as not scare off a then still very smalltown-spirited Zurich.
 One of the country’s foremost practices, HMS also proved to be early and able adopters of brutalism’s sculptural expressiveness.
-Their softly-softly tactics worked out most successfully: the palm-tree inspired complex marked the beginning of Zurich’s first high rise boom.
+Their softly-softly tactics paid off: Zur Palme marked the beginning of Zurich’s first high-rise boom.

 The architects also thought very carefully about what was needed and possible in order to get the most benefits from this particular 3900m2 site for both the owner and the public.
 As a result, the complex managed to avoid most of the problems associated with urban office towers.
 Zur Palme didn’t only va-va-voom Zurich into the car age, it also marked the beginning of a veritable high-rise boom that would last a good decade.